Applies to the following strengths: 250 mg; 500 mg

 Usual Adult Dose for Cardiomyopathy Prophylaxis

-For use in reducing the incidence and severity of cardiomyopathy associated with doxorubicin administration in women with metastatic breast cancer who have received a cumulative doxorubicin dose of 300 mg/m2 and who will continue to receive doxorubicin therapy to maintain tumor control:
+Use(s): Reducing incidence and severity of cardiomyopathy associated with doxorubicin administration in women with metastatic breast cancer who have received a cumulative doxorubicin dose of 300 mg/m2 and who will continue to receive doxorubicin.

 Usual Adult Dose for Extravasation